-If all the DFIs matched the EBRD and mobilised 20% of their balance sheet size, they would together mobilise EUR370bn/year.275 If they doubled this best tools to ensure all mobilisation pathways are incentivised.
+If all the DFIs matched the EBRD and mobilised 20% of their balance sheet size, they would together mobilise EUR370bn/year.275 to encompass all mobilisation tools to ensure all mobilisation pathways are incentivised.
 Institutional-level tools often result in more indirect mobilisation, which is less likely to be included in narrow mobilisation definitions, but which can reach very significant levels of mobilisation, such as through marketbuilding, contributing to growth of self-sufficient sustainable finance markets.